 Working well with others

 Being kind is so underrated.
-It’s not enough to do your job well and within a given timeframe.
+It’s not enough to do your job well and within a timeframe.
 You also need to know how to make others feel understood and appreciated.
 Above all, never complain or make excuses.
 You need to be a problem solver, not a problem generator.

-7. Know key editing terminology
+7. Know the key editing terminology

 You need to speak the lingo and know basic editing terminology to communicate better with your clients.
 Here are a couple of examples: